parkerarob/cursor-eaglepass/README.md

-> ⚠️ **BUILD CURRENTLY FAILING**
+> ⚠️ **NOT PRODUCTION READY**
 >
-> System has 18 linter errors preventing production build.
+> This system is NOT PRODUCTION READY.
+While core functionality is secure and FERPA-compliant,
-> Core functionality works but build process blocked.
+> there are 18 linter errors preventing production build.
+Build process blocked.
 > **See CURRENT_STATUS_AND_NEXT_STEPS.md for simplified plan.**
 >
 # Eagle Pass - Digital Hall Pass System (MOSTLY FUNCTIONAL)